On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: DAFT Models

-Figure \ref{fig:RI_single_DAMs} shows the relative improvement $(RI)$ of all the \daft models for sentiment analysis task when compared to the single best performing \daft model.\footnote{Thus, all the $RI$ values (corresponding to the other {\daft}s) will be non-positive (zero for the best single \daft).
-The relative improvement $(RI)$ of all the \daft models for textual similarity task is provided in Appendix (Figure \ref{fig:RI_single_DAMs_text}).} From Figure \ref{fig:RI_single_DAMs} it is evident that there are some \daft models that are not as good as the single best and for some specific choices (as for Tweet), the performance can be poor.
-On the other hand, among the three larger models (models from $\mathcal{L}$), one of them (opt-1.3b) showed poor performance on most of the datasets, while the other two performed quite well.
-However, these larger models still fails to beat the single best \daft in all cases, except Tweet.
-This low performance of \daft models on Tweet is potentially because of the difference in the nature of this dataset. \begin{conc} These results show that zero-shot performance of \daft models can vary significantly, making the choice of the \daft model critical. \end{conc}
+Fig.~\ref{fig:RI_single_DAMs} shows the relative improvement $(RI)$ of all the \daft models for sentiment analysis task when compared to the single best performing \daft model.\footnote{Thus, all the $RI$ values (corresponding to the other {\daft}s) will be non-positive (zero for the best single \daft).
+The relative improvement $(RI)$ of all the \daft models for textual similarity task is provided in Appendix (Fig. \ref{fig:RI_single_DAMs_text}).} From Fig.~\ref{fig:RI_single_DAMs} it is evident that there are some \daft models that are not as good as the single best and for some specific choices (as for Tweet), the performance can be poor.
+On the other hand, for zero shot classification with \textsc{Bart-large-mnli}, \textsc{Roberta-large-mnli}, the performance were quite well.
+However, the zero-shot prompting using \textsc{Opt-1.3b} showed poor performance on most of the datasets.
+However, these (8 times) larger models (with zero shot classification or prompting) still fail to beat the single best \daft in all cases, except Tweet.
+The low performance of \daft models on Tweet is potentially because of the difference in the nature of this dataset (discussed previously in Section \ref{subsec:baseline_performance} and is supported by Fig. \ref{fig:heatmap}).

+\begin{mdframed}[ align=left, linecolor=black!0,backgroundcolor=orange!10] Zero-shot performance of \daft models can vary significantly, with some DAFT models even outperforming larger LLMs, making the choice of the \daft model critical. \end{mdframed}